 What is Iambic Meter in Poetry?

-When a line of poetry is composed of two syllable unit, where the first is stressed syllable, following the second unstressed syllable, creating Iambic meter in the poetry and making the da-DUM sound.
+When a line of poetry is composed of two-syllable units, where the first is a stressed syllable, following the second unstressed syllable, creating an Iambic meter in the poetry and making the da-DUM sound.

 A tree that may in summers wear

 The above two lines from Joyce Kilmer‘s poem, Trees, which is composed of strict iambic tetrameter, a meter in poetry containing four pairs of first unstressed & second stressed syllable in four poetic feet and making the repeated (da-DUM) sound in each line.

 See the complete meter scansion to understand better-

 A nest/ of ro-/bins in/ her hair